AdobeDocs/alloy-docs/fundamentals/installing-the-sdk.md

   Learn how to install the SDK.
 ---

-{% hint style="warning" %}
-This documentation is for a library and a service that is in Alpha and should not be used for production use-cases.
-{% endhint %}

 # Installing the SDK

 The first step in implementing the Adobe Experience Platform SDK is to copy and paste the following "base code" as high as possible in the `<head>` tag of your HTML: